gyulamad/Screen/README.md

 ```

 ## `Screen::touch/release/move`
-The event handlers that can be attached to an element.
+The event handlers can be attached to an element.

 Example:
 ```